physimals/quantiphyse/doc/cest/clinical_tutorial.rst

 .. note::
     This data is single slice and there is shown in a single 2D window.
 Sometimes single-slice timeseries data is (incorrectly) represented as a 3D NIFTI file, and would be displayed as such by quantiphyse.
-If this is the case, you may need to select ``Advanced Options`` when loading data and ``Treat as 2D multi-volume``.
+This should not be the case here, however if it occurs with other data files the problem can be corrected by selecting ``Advanced Options`` when loading data and choosing ``Treat as 2D multi-volume``.

 Image view
 ~~~~~~~~~~